 Built during the reign of King Devaraya II, Vitthala Temple dates back to the 18th Century and is a must-visit attraction while in Hampi.
 This temple is home to the very famous Stone Chariot, which is the most sought after tourist spot (thanks to Incredible India campaigns).
 The temple is dedicated to Lord Vitthala, an avatar of Lord Vishnu and the stone chariot is dedicated to Garuda, the chariot of Lord Vishnu.
 While at the temple, don't forget to check out the Maha Mandapa, one of the oldest mandapas in Hampi with intricate carvings of Narshima, Yalli, warriors, and swans.
 Take a picture at the Stone Chariot (Got to do it for the gram, right?).
-It is open from 8:30 AM to 5:00 PM on all days of the week and has no entry fee applicable.
+It is open from 6:00AM to 6:00 PM on all days of the week.

 Located close to the riverside of the Kodandarama Temple, you can spot various ruins among which the 108 Shiva Lingas on a square rock is the most famous.
 A little further, you can find another flat square rock with 1008 Shiva Lingas making it an important spot for Hindus.
-Apart from this, you can find a number of small shrines, statues, and ruins, which would satisfy the history lover in you.
+You can also find a number of small shrines, statues, and ruins, which would satisfy the history lover in you.
 It is highly recommended to hire a local guide to take you through the historical references.
 There is an entry fee of INR 30 here and it is open from 6:00 AM to 6:00 PM on all days.

 Explore the archaeological history of Hampi at the Archaeological Museum located at Kamalapura in Hampi.
-Brush up on the history with a visit here as this museum has four sections for the city's structure, sculptures, and idols, tools, books and coins and antiques of the Vijayanagara Empire.
-This museum is home to models of Hampi with monuments located here and a miniature copy of Hampi with the hills and rivers.
+Brush up on history with a visit here as this museum has four sections for the city's structure, sculptures, and idols, tools, books and coins and antiques of the Vijayanagara Empire.
+This museum is home to models of Hampi with monuments located there and also a miniature copy of Hampi with its hills and rivers.
 This museum is run by the Archaeological Survey of India and charges an entry fee of INR 5.
 Photography is restricted only to the outside premises of the museum, so make sure not to click pictures while touring inside.
 It is open from 10:00 AM to 5:00 PM on all days except Fridays and national holidays.